 - Devote some time to plan what your next steps will be once the divorce is finalized.
 The entire divorce process can be draining, and you may not have the energy to consider what your next step is going to be.
 So, rather than wait until you have no more energy left, take time now before your divorce is finalized to plan what you want and need to accomplish going forward after the divorce.
 Perhaps you may want to consider attempting a support group where you can be around people who are going through similar experiences and can relate to what you are dealing with.

-Call our firm today to schedule an initial consultation so that we can sit down and discuss your case.
+Call our firm today for more information and to schedule an initial consultation so that we can sit down and discuss your case.

 You can visit or call Barkley & Kennedy at: